ivycat/ivycat-ajax-testimonials/readme.txt

 * `[ic_do_testimonials link_testimonials='yes']` - Adds the ability to link to individual testimonials. (off by default)
 * `[ic_do_testimonials all_url='http://www.example.com/testimonials/']` - give a url to show all of the testimonials.
 The page for this is not part of the plugin, so you'll want to add one.

-= List testimonials on a page or post using a shortcode: =

-Want to display your testimonials in a list, instead of one at a time?
-Try the following:

-* `[ic_do_testimonials display='list']` - Lists out testimonials, one after the other in a page or post.
-Note: this shortcode honors the default quantity of 3 posts, but you can modify the number of testimonials that display in your list by using `quantity='x' ` in your shortcode.
-* `[ic_do_testimonials display='list' quantity='-1']` - Lists out _all_ testimonials, one after the other in a page or post.

 = Changing timing on AJAX rotation: =

 **Note:** All timing speeds below are listed in _milliseconds_.